 Determining Peer Companies

-Please note: several of the peer selection FAQs have been omitted or consolidated, as complete information on the methodology used for pay-for-performance peer groups and ISS' incorporation of company-selected peers is available in ISS' U.S. Peer Group Selection FAQ.
+The peer selection FAQs have been omitted from this document.
+Complete information on the methodology used for pay-for-performance peer groups and ISS' incorporation of company-selected peers is available in ISS' U.S. Peer Group Selection FAQ.